José Torres Bugallón: Philippine Revolution

 In 1896, Bugallón graduated from the Academia and was commissioned in the Spanish Army with the rank of second lieutenant.
 He was dispatched to the Philippines where he joined the 70th Infantry Regiment.
-When Philippine Revolution broke out, he and his regiment were posted in Cavite and Batangas.
+When the Philippine Revolution broke out, he and his regiment were posted in Cavite and Batangas.
 Bugallón exhibited exemplary heroism at the Battle of Talisay, Batangas, on May 30, 1897; as a result, he was awarded the Cross of María Cristina and the Cruz Roja del Merito Militar (Red Cross for Military Honor).

 Treaty of Paris

 On December 10, 1898, the Treaty of Paris was signed, ending the Spanish–American War.
 Bugallón was able to obtain his clearance papers at this time.

 During this period, relations between the First Philippine Republic and the United States began to sour, especially with the American occupation of Manila.
 On January 23, 1899, Antonio Luna was appointed as head of the Philippine Army.

 Realizing possible American hostility, he began to reorganize the Filipino revolutionary forces.
 Luna recruited many officers and soldiers of the former Spanish colonial army, one of which was Bugallón, who apparently already held the rank of major.
 As aide-de-camp to Luna, Bugallón was responsible for the recruitment of Spanish war veterans, and he was very instrumental in reorganizing the Philippine Army, particularly as a faculty member of the Academia Militar established by Luna in Malolos, Bulacan in October 1898.
 As a result, Bugallon became an invaluable officer to Luna.